-Some tribes, especially governments, aren’t using any kind of applicant system.
-We’ve seen some partners only utilizing email – no tracking system.
+Some Tribes, especially governments, aren’t using any kind of applicant system.
+Some Tribes are utilizing a manual paper process or only receive applications through an email account – no tracking system.
 Without a tracking system, there’s no way for them to capture a bunch of data at once and aggregate it all together into one system.
 So if it’s on somebody’s email drive, going back and finding who applied to the last jobs or inviting them to come back and apply again, becomes a longer process.

 How to Choose an Applicant Tracking System

 We encourage Tribes to review their current processes and workflows and see which applicant tracking system suits them best.
 Consider what they’re looking for in an ATS and what you’re hoping to get out of it when assessing an ATS.

 - Review current providers out there

 - Attend national or regional conferences that have ATS vendors